Contents

 There is no way I would step back into the world of DSLRs.

-The future of DSLR cameras is bleak, and mirrorless cameras usually win in the size and weight category, which makes them ideal as a minimalist piece of travel photography gear.
+The future of DSLR cameras is bleak, and mirrorless cameras usually win in size and weight, making them ideal minimalist travel photography gear.

-I’ve put together a full Fujifilm X-T5 review, which gives you the low-down on the camera.
+I’ve put together a full Fujifilm X-T5 review that gives you the lowdown on the camera.

-Plenty of other cameras on the market will meet your needs other than Fujifilm.
+Plenty of other cameras on the market will meet your needs, not just Fujifilm’s.

-However, the Fujifilm range includes some favourites among minimalist photographers, such as the X100V.
+However, the Fujifilm range includes some favourites among minimalist photographers, such as the X100VI.

-It features a fixed lens, which isn’t something I’m not keen on.
+It features a fixed lens, which isn’t something I’m keen on.

-Having said that, I can see the appeal for the hardcore minimalists.
+That said, I can see the appeal for hardcore minimalists.

-Anyway, if you’re looking for a camera to suit your minimalist needs, I recommend sticking to a reasonable interchangeable mirrorless camera and avoiding DSLRs altogether.
+Anyway, if you’re looking for a camera to suit your minimalist needs, I recommend sticking with a reasonably priced interchangeable mirrorless camera and avoiding DSLRs altogether.

 2 | A Lens

-This is where I try to strike a balance—a balance that changes based on mood, need, location, and what else is in my daysack.
+This is where I try to strike a balance—a balance that shifts with mood, need, location, and what else is in my daysack.

-Striking the balance between size, weight, and need can be tricky, but my two favourite and most used lenses are below.
+Striking the balance among size, weight, and need can be tricky, but my two favourite and most-used lenses are listed below.

 Almost without exception, I will have one or both of these with me.

-Any camera can take a picture that meets most people’s needs for use online, but the glass is the significant bit.
+Any camera can take a picture that meets most people’s needs for online use, but the glass is the key part.

 Without the right glass, you can’t achieve what you want to.